jy492330/Image_Script_Phase4/README.md

 # Image Enhancements (CS5004 Mini-Project 10)
-Last phase of an MVC application created in Java
+Last phase of the MVC application in Java

 ## Table of Contents